 A full breakdown month by month of the project activities and milestones is provided in the attached Gantt chart.
-Part of this project are 'service evaluation' and do hence not require any ethical approval.
-NHS Ethics for WP 3 will be sought during the lifetime of this project.

 Approval by ethics committees:

 We recognise that psychiatric inpatients are a vulnerable group of individuals, in particular those with offending histories who are detained in highly restrictive secure settings.
 The highest level of scrutiny therefore has to be applied to data held on such individuals and they should not feel under any pressure to participate in research.
 It will be necessary for staff appointed with direct contact with such service users to have sufficient clinical experience to deal sensibly with this patient group.